backdrop-contrib/tracking_code/README.md

 Description
 ------------------
-  A module that allows admins to create tracking code snippets and control their visibility similar to the core Drupal block module.
+  A module that allows admins to create tracking code snippets and control their visibility similar to the core block module.
 It can be used to inject arbitrary code into the <head>, and at the beginning and end of the <body>
   tag, the most common placement for tracking code.

   This module allows you to name your various tracking code snippets and organize them by weight and region.
-Configuration of a single snippet provides visibility settings similar to the core Drupal block module: white/black list by Drupal path and content type.
+Configuration of a single snippet provides visibility settings similar to the core Drupal block module: white/black list by Backdrop CMS path and content type.

   Currently there are three possible regions to inject your tracking code:
    * Inside <HEAD>  - Code added using drupal_add_html_head()